 AFMA participates in the management of the fisheries through an advisory role to the Commonwealth minister and through participation in the Northern Australian Fisheries Committee.

-The Queensland Fisheries Joint Authority (QFJA) has responsibility for the management of the following fisheries in all waters adjacent to Queensland:
+The Queensland Fisheries Joint Authority (QFJA) previously had responsibility for the management of the Gulf of Carpentaria Inshore Finfish Fishery, Line Fishery and Developmental Fin Fish Trawl Fishery in all waters adjacent to Queensland.

 These fisheries are managed in accordance with the provisions of the Queensland Fisheries Act 1994.

-The Northern Territory Fisheries Joint Authority (NTFJA) has responsibility for the management of the following fisheries in all waters adjacent to the Northern Territory:
+The Northern Territory Fisheries Joint Authority (NTFJA) has responsibility for the management of the following fisheries in all waters adjacent to the Northern Territory.

-- Timor Reef Fishery
+- Timor Reef Fishery.

-- Demersal Fishery
+- Demersal Fishery.

-- Finfish Trawl Fishery
+- Finfish Trawl Fishery.

 - Offshore Net and Line Fishery.